transmission/transmission/docs/Why-Are-My-Speeds-So-Slow.md

 ## 4. Is it your speed limits?

-This falls into the are-you-sure-it-is-plugged-in category, but don't be embarassed: lots of people have been bitten by this.
+This falls into the are-you-sure-it-is-plugged-in category, but don't be embarrassed: lots of people have been bitten by this.
 Note: remember that there are both per-torrent and overall speed limits. :)

 ## 5. Is it a small swarm?